zwave-js/node-red-contrib-zwave-js/README.md

 [![Dependencies](https://img.shields.io/david/marcus-j-davies/node-red-contrib-zwave-js)](https://www.npmjs.com/package/node-red-contrib-zwave-js)

-THE most powerful Z-Wave node for node-red based on Z-Wave JS.
+THE most powerful Z-Wave node for Node-RED based on Z-Wave JS.
 If you want a fully featured Z-Wave runtime in your node-red instance, look no further.
 <br />
 > ### ...node-red-contrib-zwave-js is _hands down the best Z-Wave to Node-RED option on the planet._